 Superman and Batman - The Similarities and Differences

 So what on Earth do these two have in common?
 Well - not Earth for a start - because one of them doesn't even come from here.
 But there are common traits they share.
 They both hide their identities behind alter egos.
 They both wear incredibly silly costumes and capes and they both have emblems ('S' and a bat) on their tunics.
 They are both good guys who do good deeds, Superman in the City of Metropolis and everywhere else, and Batman in Gotham City.
 The only other thing they have in common is the incredible ability to confuse even their closest friends as to their identity with the most minimal of disguises.
-All Superman has to do to fool everyone (bear in mind his alter-ego actually works with so-called investigative journalists - incredible!!) is call himself Clark Kent, put on a pair of glasses and act dumb.
+All Superman has to do to fool everyone is call himself Clark Kent, put on a pair of glasses and act dumb.
+(Bear in mind his alter-ego actually works with so-called investigative journalists - incredible!!)
 At least Batman has to make some effort; he has to don a mask to cover his scalp.
-Perhaps this means that the residents of Gotham City are a few IQ points smarter than residents of Metropolis.
+Perhaps this means that the residents of Gotham City are a few IQ points smarter than the residents of Metropolis?

 Batman has a sidekick.
 Superman has human friends but doesn't really need a sidekick - a sidekick would only slow him down.
 Batman makes use of gadgets a-plenty and has his own special vehicle, the Batmobile.
 But Superman doesn't need gadgets or a car, because who needs a car when you can fly about a million times faster than a car can be driven?
 He also doesn't need weapons or armour because his strength is unlimited and he cannot be hurt.
 Superman's super abilities make all the difference both to his behaviour and indeed to the arguments I present on this page, and a brief resume of these abilities is given below.
-Hardcore enthusiasts can search elsewhere for more detailed accounts, but then again I suspect that most hardcore enthusiasts already have.
+Hardcore enthusiasts can search elsewhere for more detailed accounts.
+But then again I suspect that most hardcore enthusiasts have already done so.

 A fundamental difference - Superman flies through the air faster than a speeding bullet while Batman stands on something